2008–09 Borussia Mönchengladbach season: Season summary

-In the summer transfer window, Jos Luhukay notably sold German under-21 youngsters Eugen Polanski and Robert Fleßers, Danish Tor des Jahres winner Kasper Bøgelund, and Angolan international Nando Rafael, to Getafe, Mainz 05, Aalborg, and AGS, with all bar the last being free transfers.
+In the summer transfer window German under-21 youngsters Eugen Polanski and Robert Fleßers, along with Danish Tor des Jahres winner Kasper Bøgelund left upon the expiration of their contracts, with Angolan international Nando Rafael transferring to AGS for an undisclosed amount.
 In replacement, Michael Bradley, Karim Matmour, Gal Alberman and Jean-Sébastien Jaurès signed with die Fohlen.

 At the start of the season, Mönchengladbach encountered troubles in the Bundesliga, with several disappointing performances.
 The worst of it came in a 5–1 defeat to 12th place Hannover 96, saw manager Jos Luhukay dismissed in October with only 1 win in 7 league matches, and elimination from the DFB-Pokal by Energie Cottbus.
 Christian Ziege's brief one match stint as manager saw Borussia get their 4th point of the season in a 2–2 draw to Bochum away, with Hans Meyer taking the reins for the rest of the season.

 In the winter transfer window, Meyer signed Belgian goalkeeper Logan Bailly from Genk, Czech national Tomáš Galásek from Baník Ostrava, and Canadian defender Paul Stalteri from Tottenham Hotspur, with Meyer selling fellow Germans Alexander Voigt to Greuther Fürth, and Sascha Rösler to 1860 Munich.
 In a tough final day battle, Mönchengladbach played Dortmund in the Borussia derby, while Bielefeld faced Hannover.
 Cottbus took on Leverkusen, and won 3–1, and as Bielefeld finished with a 1–1 draw, they went down to 20th, cementing their place next season in the 2.
 Bundesliga.
 Mönchengladbach were able to salvage a 1–1 draw in the derby, which secured Bundesliga status.
 Meyer escaped the drop with die Fohlen while being bottom of the league from mid December to early March.
 Meyer left the club at the season's close, and recently sacked Arminia Bielefeld coach Michael Frontzeck took his place.